2021 Best Area Studies Colleges for Non-Traditional Students in the Middle Atlantic Region

 Explore societal similarities and differences as seen through cultural, biological, archaeological and linguistic lenses when you earn one of your degrees in anthropology from Southern New Hampshire University.

 Our rankings recognize Cornell University as the #2 school in this year's rankings.
-Located in the city of Ithaca, Cornell is a private not-for-profit school with a very large student population.
+Located in the small city of Ithaca, Cornell is a private not-for-profit college with a fairly large student population.
 Cornell also took the #3 spot in our Best Colleges for Area Studies in the Middle Atlantic Region rankings.

 Our rankings recognize Columbia University in the City of New York as the #3 school in this year's rankings.
 Columbia is a fairly large private not-for-profit school located in the city of New York.
 Columbia also made our Best Colleges for Area Studies in the Middle Atlantic Region list, coming in at #1.

 About 0.7% of UMCP students default on their loans in three years, which is lower than average.
-Approximately 11,700 students take at least one class online at UMCP.
-There are roughly 4,841 part time students in attendance at UMCP.
+There are approximately 11,700 students at UMCP that take at least one class online.
+4,841 students are part time.

 Fordham University comes in at #5 in this year's ranking.
-Located in the large city of Bronx, Fordham U is a private not-for-profit college with a fairly large student population.
+Located in the city of Bronx, Fordham U is a private not-for-profit school with a large student population.
 As a testament to the quality of education offered at Fordham U, the school also landed the #6 rank in our Best Colleges for Area Studies in the Middle Atlantic Region ranking.

 The school has a low student loan default rate of 1.1%.
-2,819 of Fordham U students are exclusively distance learners.
-3,564 students are part time.
+2,819 students at Fordham U are exclusively online.
+3,564 of Fordham U students are attending part time.

 The school has a low student loan default rate of 0.9%.
-There are approximately 5,283 students at The American University that take at least one class online.
-3,612 students are part time.
+Approximately 5,283 students take at least one class online at The American University.
+3,612 of The American University students are attending part time.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.